Brandon Lewis: Lord Chancellor and Secretary of State for Justice

 Lewis was appointed Lord Chancellor and Secretary of State for Justice on 6 September 2022 after Liz Truss became the prime minister.

 On 29 September, Lewis negotiated a deal with the Criminal Bar Association to end the 2022 British barristers' industrial action.
 The deal included a 15% increase in legal aid fees to cases in the Crown Court, £3,000,000 of funding for case preparation and £4,000,000 for prerecorded cross-examinations of vulnerable victims and witnesses.
 On 10 October, 57% of barristers voted to end the strike and Crown Court cases began to be heard as normal from 11 October.

 Return to the backbenches

 On 25 October 2022, Lewis resigned from the front bench upon the ascension of Rishi Sunak to the Prime Ministership and returned to the backbenches.
 He was succeeded as Justice Secretary by Dominic Raab.

+Lewis was criticised in a September 2023 Eastern Daily Express article for charging nearly £10,000 in expenses for social media content produced by external production companies Westminster Digital and Millbank Creative.

+In October 2023, Lewis was appointed to a part-time role as leader of the Chair's Advisory Council of the international investment firm LetterOne.

+In March 2024, Lewis announced he would not seek re-election at the 2024 general election.
+Lewis took five new part-time jobs paying £410,000 a year while still an MP.

 Personal life

 Lewis married Justine Rappolt in 1999; the couple have two children.
 He completed the London Marathon in 2005 and 2008 and lists triathlon as an interest.
 He is a member of the Carlton Club.

+In 2023, Lewis told GB News that since turning 50 he had lost nearly five stone, (approximately 30 Kg) which he credited to beating a chocolate addiction.

 Honours

-On 29 September 2016, Lewis was sworn in to the Privy Council of the United Kingdom, giving him the honorific title "The Right Honourable" for life.
-In the 2019 Prime Minister's Resignation Honours, he was appointed a Commander of the Order of the British Empire (CBE) for political and public service in September 2019.
+On 29 September 2016, Lewis was sworn in to the Privy Council, giving him the honorific title "The Right Honourable" for life.
+In the 2019 Prime Minister's Resignation Honours, he was appointed Commander of the Order of the British Empire (CBE) for political and public service in September 2019.

+Lewis was knighted on 16 June 2023 in the 2023 Political Honours for public and political service.